Lost Pigeons

 Following the national organization code, the year of birth, and the club code, will be a number that is unique to that bird.
 Here, this is bird number 386.

 The club has only a limited number of bands and not all of its members use club bands for their birds, but because our birds fly in ARPU events, they usually have "AU" leg bands.
-All such bands are tracked by the ARPU and can be used to locate the breeder of the bird and, if the bird has been raced in at least one ARPU sanctioned race, the current owner.
+All such bands are tracked by the ARPU and can be used to locate the breeder of the bird.
+Also, any bird that has been raced in at least one ARPU sanctioned race (regardless of the band-issuing organization) will be listed with the current owner's contact information.
 Follow this link for instructions from the ARPU that will help you identify the bird's breeder.
 Follow this link to look up a bird by its racing record, which will show who currently owns the bird.

 Local Facebook Search Page